share the love…

 Do you have just a little longer to spend in Berlin?

-If you’re wondering what to do in Berlin for half a day more, check out these top attractions;
+If you’re wondering what to do in Berlin for half a day more, check out these day trips from Berlin top attractions;

 - The Berlin Wall Memorial is place of remembrance and where the Berlin Wall one stood as it snaked south from Prenzlauer Berg through the city, creating a border between East and West Germany.
 Today, there is a 70m stretch of the original Berlin Wall with border strip and watchtower directly on Bernauer Straße, in this open air museum.